Lebanese protests, politics resume with a new, virus twist

 The staggered, three-day session is the first by parliament since Lebanon imposed a lockdown more than a month ago to limit the spread of the virus and after meetings that were scheduled last month were postponed.
 The new coronavirus has infected at least 677 people and killed 21 in Lebanon.
 For the first time since March 3, when cases were still rare, no new infections were recorded in the last 24 hours, according to the Health Ministry's daily report Tuesday.

-On the lawmakers' agenda are dozens of laws, including fighting corruption in the country's bloated public sector, a controversial draft about general amnesty, restoring looted public funds and allowing the plantation of cannabis for medial use.
+On the lawmakers' agenda are dozens of laws, including fighting corruption in the country's bloated public sector, a controversial draft about general amnesty and restoring looted public funds.
+They voted Tuesday to allow the planting of cannabis fo r medical use.

 To coincide with the session, hundreds of protesters drove around Beirut in cars in a show of rejection for the political leadership that they blame for the crisis roiling the country.